yjlintw/dotfiles/nvim/README.md

 ## How to customize

-You can place any number of `*.vim` files inside the folders `before` and `after` in this dir.
+You can place any number of `*.vim` files inside the folders `before` and `after` in the `settings` dir.
 They'll be loaded, accordingly, before or after the main installation and configuration steps.
 If you think something could benefit everybody, feel free to open a Pull Request.

 ## Search/Code Navigation